 In the build up to the First World War Trier expressed German nationalists views in his cartoons.
 This included a famous drawing about the military alliances in Europe in 1914.

 Trier created various murals: in the Kabarett der Komiker at Kurfürstendamm (1929) and on the liner SS Bremen (1929).
 He also staged designs for Spielzeug (1924) and The Bartered Bride (1931).

 In the 1920s Adolf Hitler and the right-wing press accused Simplicissimus of being under the control of the Jews.
 The Nazis were especially hostile to the cartoons of Walter Trier and Thomas Heine.
 When the Nazis gained power in 1933 stormtroopers arrived at the offices of the journal and warned against the publication of anti-Hitler cartoons.

 When left-wing writers artists began to be arrested, Trier and Heine left the country.
 Trier moved to England where he worked for Lilliput.
 He also provided material for other journals including the London based Die Zeitung and over 80 covers for the New Yorker.

 During the Second World War Trier helped the Ministry of Information with anti-Nazi leaflets and political propaganda drawings.
 He also contributed cartoons to The Daily Herald.
 In 1945 he was commissioned to produce caricatures of delegates to the United Nations.

-Trier emigrated to Canada where he designed advertisements for Kilk & Kam, Maple Leaf Cheese, Domestic Shortening, Quix Soap, Imperial Life Insurance and York Peanut Butter.
+Trier and his wife became British citizens in 1947, the same year that they moved to Canada to be near their daughter, who had moved to Toronto with her husband in the late thirties.
+Over the next few years he designed advertisements for Kilk & Kam, Maple Leaf Cheese, Domestic Shortening, Quix Soap, Imperial Life Insurance and York Peanut Butter.